palkan/influx_udp/Readme.md

 ## Usage

-First, you need to start application:
+First, you need to start the application:

 ```erlang
 influx_udp:start().
 ```

-And then you can create pools and write data to InfluxDB.
+Now you can create _pools_ and write data to InfluxDB.

 ## Pools

-The default pool is started on application start unless you specified `{default_pool, false}` in configuration file.
+The default pool is started on application start if you specified `influx_host` and `influx_port` in the configuration file (see above).

-Default pool uses parameters specified in application configuration.

 You can run pools manually: